Cold emailing? 11 tips to increase your open rate

 Below are 11 tips to increase your open rate when cold emailing.

-Be sure and read our article on the impact of Apple iOS 15 on email open rates
+Be sure to read our article on the impact of Apple iOS Mail Privacy Protection on email open rates, which explains why traditional open rate benchmarks are less reliable than they used to be.

 Email the right people